-House Bill No. by Representative Bamburg amends and reenacts specific sections of Louisiana's traffic laws, particularly focusing on penalties for violations occurring in construction zones and utility work safety zones.
-The bill introduces new monetary penalties for exceeding speed limits or breaching these zones when workers are present, establishing fines of not less than $500 and up to $1,000 for such violations.
-Additionally, it sets penalties for motor vehicle violations in designated highway safety corridors, with fines ranging from $750 to $1,000 and possible imprisonment for up to 30 days.
+This bill amends and reenacts specific sections of Louisiana's traffic laws, particularly R.S.
+32:57, to impose stricter penalties for traffic offenses occurring in construction zones and utility work safety zones.
+It establishes specific monetary penalties for exceeding the speed limit or breaching these zones when workers are present.
+For instance, the fine for such violations is set at not less than five hundred dollars and not more than one thousand dollars.
+Additionally, if violations occur in designated highway safety corridors, the penalties include fines ranging from seven hundred fifty dollars to one thousand dollars, or imprisonment for up to thirty days.

-The bill also includes new definitions for "construction zone" and "utility work safety zone," clarifying the areas where these penalties apply.
+The bill also introduces definitions for "construction zone" and "utility work safety zone," clarifying the areas where these enhanced penalties apply.
 A construction zone is defined as an area marked by temporary traffic control devices where construction, maintenance, or utility work is actively taking place.
-Similarly, a utility work safety zone is specified as an area where utility companies are performing work, also marked by temporary traffic control signs.
+Similarly, a utility work safety zone is designated for areas where utility companies are performing work, such as digging or repairing utilities, also marked by temporary traffic control signs.
 These changes aim to enhance safety for workers and motorists in these critical areas.

 Statutes affected: HB499 Original: 32:57(A)(1)